Name of Seller: Eco Holdings Limited

 General Topography As with many islands in the Caribbean region, the general topography of Long Caye consists of coral buildup where plant life has taken root.
 All dwellings are to be erected on stilt or post construction having a minimum height of four feet (4’) above existing grade, and may not be higher than 28 feet.
 No dredging for filling of low-lying areas will be permitted, unless approved by the Government of Belize, Department of the Environment, the ERB and the Eco-Guidelines.
 The percentage of the entire property of Long Caye that is estimated to remain as open space is as follows: (a) 20.74% of Long Caye contains wetlands and shall be set aside as preserve areas; (b) 18.74% of Long Caye will be preserved as a green area; and (c) 3.51% of Long Caye contains and will continue to contain mangroves.
 Therefore, 42.99% of Long Caye shall remain as natural open space and as undeveloped parkland.
 In addition, residential parcel owners are required to preserve 70% of their lots as open space and commercial parcel owners are required to preserve 40% of their lots.
 No lots in this subdivision have a steep slope.

 Due to the tropical climate in which excess rainfall could make access to your residence difficult and subject to water coverage, Lot Owners may wish at their option and expense to construct elevated walkways from the residences to the Developer-constructed walkways or roadways.
 Residences will have the right to a reasonable easement for the construction of reasonable-sized elevated walkways.
-Even though there may be a presence of water on certain of the lots on Long Caye, if walkways and residences are properly constructed by the Lot Owner, it will not affect your use of the property as a residence.
+Even though there may be a presence of water on certain lots on Long Caye, if walkways and residences are properly constructed by the Lot Owner, it will not affect your use of the property as a residence.

 Drainage, Fill and Rainfall As the island is a natural, tropical habitat, we are aware of lots within the subdivisions which may require draining or fill, but which, to preserve the environment and surroundings of Long Caye, the Developer and/or Seller has opted not to fill.
 However, as all dwellings will be elevated four feet above existing grade, it is not anticipated that lots undrained or unfilled will be materially affected for the use they are intended, assuming the proper construction of walkways and property.